evmanz/evmanz.github.io/_posts/2022-07-19-our-paper-revisiting-residue-codes-for-modern-memories-accepted.md

 ---
 layout: post
-title: "Our paper was accepted to MICRO’55"
+title: "My first paper was accepted to MICRO’55!"
 comments: true
 description: "Announcement about our paper acceptance"
 keywords: "paper, acceptance, MICRO’55"
 ---

-# My first paper was accepted to MICRO'55!
 This paper is my first work on co-designing for security and reliability.
 However, the benefit we never mention in the paper itself is its great pedagogical value.
 Any college book on computer architecture teaches error-correcting codes using Hamming or BCH codes as an example.
-MUSE is more intuitive to understand than Hamming code due to its integer arithmetic and the simple idea of the one-to-one mapping of residues to errors.
+Unlike those codes, which rely on complex finite field arithmetic, MUSE is more intuitive to understand because it uses simple integer arithmetic and the simple idea of the one-to-one mapping of residues to errors, making a great code to teach in class.

 # Abstract
 > Residue codes have been traditionally used for compute error correction rather